Vandivier/research-dissertation-case-for-alt-ed/papers/README.md

 # Papers README

-Each subdirectory of this /papers directory is in connection with a single publishable paper.
+Each subdirectory of this `/papers` directory is in connection with a single publishable paper.

 My workflow is that I first publish to SSRN then I attempt to get it published in a journal.

+The working version will be a folder-named PDF file.
+For example: `/alt-ed-survey/alt-ed-survey.pdf`

-If a paper has reached a stage where it is available on SSRN, it will have a /major-revisions subfolder.
+If a paper has reached a stage where it is available on SSRN, it will have a `/major-revisions` subfolder.

-If there are multiple versions within /major-revisions then there will be a README explaining what each version is for.
+If there are multiple versions within `/major-revisions` then there will be a README explaining what each version is for.

 # Prioritized Paper Ideas